itsmarina22/cse15l-lab-reports/lab_one_report.md

   * What the working directory was when the command was run
     > `/home`
   * A sentence or two explaining why you got that output (e.g. what was in the filesystem, what it meant to have no arguments).
-    * ## ‼️: might want to check this
     > For this command with no arguments, whatever the user types in the terminal becomes printed as the output.
-This is because, within the current working directory, there is no file for the command to print out the content.
+This is because, within the current working directory, there is no file for the command to read and print out the content.
 There is only a folder called lecture1.
-According the to [documentation](https://man7.org/linux/man-pages/man1/cat.1.html), it states that when cat is used with no files (as is the case here), it'll copy the standard input to standard output
+According to the [documentation](https://man7.org/linux/man-pages/man1/cat.1.html), it states that when `cat` is used with no files (as is the case here), it'll copy the standard input to standard output.
+In other words, when one types more commands, one ends up typing them into the `cat` command, so it'll output what one has provided as an input.
   * Indicate whether the output is an error or not, and if it's an error, explain why it's an error.
     > This is not an error and instead, what is expected